top of page

 2. Estimated future EPS growth rate.

-4. Minimum acceptable rate of return (should always be 15%).
+4. The minimum acceptable rate of return should always be 15%.

-The second method of calculating a price is by determining the cap rate.
-A cap rate is essentially the annual rate of return that an owner of a company (or stock) receives on the purchase price of the company (or stock).
-Warren Buffett refers to this as "Owner earnings," which represents the cash flow that is generated by the business each year without impacting its operations.
+The second method of calculating a price is by determining the capitalization rate.
+A capitalization rate (cap rate) is essentially the annual rate of return that an owner of a company (or stock) receives on the purchase price of the company (or stock).
+Warren Buffett refers to this as "Owner earnings," which represent the cash flow generated by the business each year without impacting its operations.
 This would need to be at least 10%.
 And the calculations are as follows:

 The third method of calculating a price is known as payback time.
 The term "payback period" refers to the number of years it takes to recoup your investment.
 It shouldn't take more than 8 years to recover it through the compounded growth rate.
 In order to do so, you need the free cash flow from the company.
 Once you have obtained that, it is quite simple.
 To calculate the desired price, you need to multiply each year's free cash flow by 100% plus the growth rate.
 After performing this calculation for 8 years, divide the result by the outstanding shares.